The Cheapest Gyms In Boston

 Regan’s Motivated Fitness

 This family-owned gym is located in a storefront in the heart of Southie on Broadway.
 It offers all of the basic equipment you need, and has a full array of group fitness classes.
 Prices are $40 a month for a regular membership and $60 if you want to take the classes.
-There is a $99 sign-up fee, but that is waved if you pay for the full year upfront for $480.
+There is a $99 sign-up fee, but that is waived if you pay for the full year up front.
 While this isn’t the cheapest gym on the list, the facility is always kept spotless, and it is the perfect not-too-crowded neighborhood gym.

 315 W. Broadway, South Boston; 617-269-5555; regansmotivatedfitness.com

-The concept is simple: $20 a month, no contract.
-They offer more than 100 pieces of equipment in 18,000 square feet in a super clean facility.
-But, there are no group fitness classes, which is how they keep the price so low.
-If you are a hop on the elliptical and then hop out of the gym kind of person, this is the perfect place for you.
+The concept is simple: $25 a month, no contract.
+They offer more than 100 pieces of equipment in an 18,000-square-foot facility.
+Unfortunately, there are no group fitness classes, which is how they keep the price so low.
+If you are a hop on the elliptical, then hop out of the gym kind of person, this is the perfect place for you.

 920 Commonwealth Ave., Brookline; 617-208-4555; 36 Arlington Street, Watertown; 617-923-4441; gymit.com

-Known for their bright purple colors and “no judgement zone” philosophy, not-to-mention those awkward “I lift things up and put them down” commercials, Planet Fitness is similar to Gym It in that there are no group fitness classes.
+Known for their bright purple colors and “no judgement zone” philosophy—not-to-mention those awkward, “I lift things up and put them down” commercials–Planet Fitness is similar to Gym It, in that there are no group fitness classes.
 For $10 a month, you have access to all of the cardio and weight equipment that you need.
-There is a $29 sign-up fee (but sometimes there are specials where that is waved) and a yearly $39 (charged one time to your account) maintenance fee.
+There is a $29 sign-up fee and a yearly $39 maintenance fee.

 City Hall Plaza, next to 28 State Street; 617-248-3877; planetfitness.com